 Freud in contrast, believed that the human condition was involved in a constant battle between the Id Ego and Super-ego.
 Rogers' Person-Centred theory is based on what he described as The Phenomenal field.
 Hence perceptions of taste, sound and how we experience the world are as individual as ourselves.

 A brief description of phenomenological movement will make it clear why Rogers theory and practice has been linked in this way.
 Developed at the beginning of the 19th Century by German philosophers Edmund Husserl and Martin Heidegger.
 They believed that reality consisted of objects and events, which they called 'phenomena' which represent our conscious perception of reality.

-Rogers based his theory of personality outlined in his 1951 book Client Centred Therapy on the earlier work of Snygg & Coombs 1949 book Individual Behaviour: A New frame of reference for psychology.
+Rogers based his theory of personality and he outlined this in his 1951 book, Client Centred Therapy .

-Rogers further expanded on his phenomenological view of personality in his 1961 book On Becoming a Person.
+Rogers further expanded on his phenomenological theory of personality in his 1961 book On Becoming a Person.
 He clearly stated his theoretical ideas of personality in this observation;-

 "Experience is, for me, the highest authority.
 The touchstone of validity is my own experience.
 No other person's ideas, and none of my own ideas, are as authoritative as my experience.
 It is to experience that I must return again and again, to discover a closer approximation to truth as it is in the process of becoming in me.
 Neither the Bible nor the prophets -- neither Freud nor research -- neither the revelations of God nor man -- can take precedence over my own direct experience.

 My experience is not authoritative because it is infallible.
 It is the basis of authority because it can always be checked in new primary ways.
 In this way its frequent error or fallibility is always open to correction."
 (Rogers Cited in Kirschenbaum P 25)